witusj/experiments-notes/README.md

 # Experiments Notes

-This repository contains a collection of experiments, notes, and documentation for various research and learning activities.
+This repository contains our code base for the experiments used in our appointment scheduling research.

 ## Documentation